genome21/Win-Python2Cmd/README.md

 Are you on Windows and Python is unavailable from the command prompt?
 These scripts setup your computer to use "Python" as a command from your Windows Command Prompt.

 ###Version
-These scripts are set to work with Python 3.5 (32 bit).
+These scripts are set to work with 32-bit Python v2.7 and v3.5.
 Support for other versions is on the way!
 <hr>

 ## How to use: